Banana for babies

 Baby-Led Weaning

-• Grip tips: Leave some peel at the base as a “handle” to reduce slipperiness.
+Pieces should squish easily between fingers.
+For half of a whole peeled banana, leave some peel at the base as a “handle” to reduce slipperiness.

 Safety: Avoid round coin-shaped slices at this age.